 Research has shown that Lyrica is absorbed faster and acts more quickly than Gabapentin.
-Because of this, it is believed that Lyrica has a higher potential for abuse or dependence.
-And Lyrica is listed as a controlled substance.
+Because of this, it is believed by some that Lyrica might have a higher potential for abuse or dependence.
+It is listed as a controlled substance.

-Similarly to Gabapentin, Lyrica can lead to symptoms of withdrawal.
-So always be sure to follow the directions as provided by your doctor when ending your treatment to avoid withdrawal symptoms.
+This medication can lead to symptoms of withdrawal.
+So always be sure to follow the directions as provided by your doctor when ending your treatment to avoid any negative effects.

-To find out whether a Lyrica or a Gabapentin prescription is the right treatment option for you, you’ll need to consult with your doctor.
+To find out if either of these prescriptions is the right treatment option for you, you’ll need to consult with your doctor.